P&G CEO switch will not lead to big strategy change - CFO

 The announcement late Thursday was "not indicative of any kind of bigger problem or financial issue," he said.

+Shares of P&G rose to $81.90 in premarket trading after closing at $78.70 on Thursday, before the decision was announced.
 P&G, the maker of Tide detergent and Gillette razors, did not give a specific reason for McDonald's departure other than to say that he is retiring.
-McDonald is 59, and Lafley is 65.
+McDonald is 59 and Lafley is 65.

-P&G plans to pay Lafley a base salary of $2 million a year.
-His base salary in 2009 was $1.8 million.

-"This won't result in a dramatic change in our strategy or priorities," Moeller said, adding that P&G will try to keep momentum going in its developing markets.

 Moeller was the only speaker on the call and he did not take questions from analysts.